bitnami/charts/bitnami/kafka/README.md

 CMD /opt/bitnami/kafka/bin/connect-standalone.sh /opt/bitnami/kafka/config/connect-standalone.properties /opt/bitnami/kafka/config/mongo.properties
 ```

-### Backup and restore

-To back up and restore Helm chart deployments on Kubernetes, you need to back up the persistent volumes from the source deployment and attach them to a new deployment using [Velero](https://velero.io/), a Kubernetes backup/restore tool.
-Find the instructions for using Velero in [this guide](https://techdocs.broadcom.com/us/en/vmware-tanzu/application-catalog/tanzu-application-catalog/services/tac-doc/apps-tutorials-backup-restore-deployments-velero-index.html).

-## Persistence
+### Persistence

 The [Bitnami Kafka](https://github.com/bitnami/containers/tree/main/bitnami/kafka) image stores the Kafka data at the `/bitnami/kafka` path of the container.
 Persistent Volume Claims are used to keep the data across deployments.
 This is known to work in GCE, AWS, and minikube.

-### Adjust permissions of persistent volume mountpoint
+#### Adjust permissions of persistent volume mountpoint

 As the image run as non-root by default, it is necessary to adjust the ownership of the persistent volume so that the container can write data into it.

 By default, the chart is configured to use Kubernetes Security Context to automatically change the ownership of the volume.
 However, this feature does not work in all Kubernetes distributions.
 As an alternative, this chart supports using an initContainer to change the ownership of the volume before mounting it in the final destination.

 You can enable this initContainer by setting `volumePermissions.enabled` to `true`.

+#### Backup and restore

+To back up and restore Helm chart deployments on Kubernetes, you need to back up the persistent volumes from the source deployment and attach them to a new deployment using [Velero](https://velero.io/), a Kubernetes backup/restore tool.
+Find the instructions for using Velero in [this guide](https://techdocs.broadcom.com/us/en/vmware-tanzu/application-catalog/tanzu-application-catalog/services/tac-doc/apps-tutorials-backup-restore-deployments-velero-index.html).

 ## Parameters